 (b) in the possession of a person and subsequently sold by or on behalf of the person, is conclusive evidence that the person had the potatoes in possession for the purpose of sale.

-[Section 41D inserted by No. 11 of 1995 s.
+[Section 41D inserted: No. 11 of 1995 s.
 54.]

 41E.
 Proof of purpose